Microbial enhanced oil recovery

-Microbial enhanced oil recovery (MEOR) is a biological based technology consisting in manipulating function or structure, or both, of microbial environments existing in oil reservoirs.
-The ultimate aim of MEOR is to improve the recovery of oil entrapped in porous media while increasing economic profits.
-MEOR is a tertiary oil extraction technology allowing the partial recovery of the commonly residual two-thirds of oil, thus extending the life of mature oil reservoirs.
+Microbial Enhanced Oil Recovery (MEOR) is a biological-based technology involving the manipulation of functions or structures within microbial environments present in oil reservoirs.
+The primary objective of MEOR is to improve the extraction of oil confined within porous media, while boosting economic benefits.
+As a tertiary oil extraction technology, MEOR enables the partial recovery of the commonly residual 2/3 of oil, effectively prolonging the operational lifespan of mature oil reservoirs.

 MEOR is a multidisciplinary field incorporating, among others: geology, chemistry, microbiology, fluid mechanics, petroleum engineering, environmental engineering and chemical engineering.
 The microbial processes proceeding in MEOR can be classified according to the oil production problem in the field: